-Since the Cronos operates by acquiring GPS clock time (satellite time), and will not operate in the absence of an acquisition, an operational Cronos will be "self-calibrating" as the GPS clock time is assumed to always be accurate.
+Since the Cronos operates by acquiring GPS clock time (satellite time), and will not operate in the absence of an acquisition, an operational Cronos will be

-SECTION II

-HOW TO PROGRAM THE CRONOS UNIT FOR YOUR APPLICATIONS
+SECTION II - HOW TO PROGRAM THE CRONOS UNIT FOR YOUR APPLICATIONS

-II.1 Initial Procedures
+II.
+1 Initial Procedures

-The process of programming your Cronos unit for a particular currentinterruption application involves the use of your desktop PC or your Laptop computer.
+The process of programming your Cronos unit for a particular current-interruption application involves the use of your desktop PC or your Laptop computer.
 We will use the term, "PC", in this context to mean either a desktop PC or a Laptop computer.